 The social epidemiology concentration prepares students to be public health leaders that use the methodological approaches of biostatistics and epidemiology to investigate and reduce health inequalities.
 This concentration focuses on social determinants of health as causes of health disparities and examines the role of concepts such as power and social context.
 Students learn to use data to inform research, policy, and intervention efforts that lead to effective action aimed at eliminating health inequalities.

 During the practicum, students work on a project that address a need or fills a gap at their practicum site.
-Students receive mentoring and guidance on their project from their site supervisor (public health professional at the practicum site) and faculty advisor.
+Students receive mentoring and guidance on their project from their site supervisor (public health professional at the practicum site).
+This work culminates in the preparation of a two-item portfolio, and reflection on the competencies acquired in the course of the work.

 The Master of Public Health degree may also be expanded to include select graduate certificate programs covering particular areas of interest.
 Students participating in a combined MPH/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
 A separate application process for the certificate is required.
 Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.